 He Puāwai Trust

-A whanau-led approach to community kai production in Te Awakairangi (the Hutt Valley)
+A whānau-led approach to community kai development in Te Awakairangi (the Hutt Valley)

 Wainuiomata - helping to grow the bright spots.